Attorney Adonis Hoffman rescinded his bid to be a board member at broadcast company Tegna after CEO Dave Lougee allegedly handed him his valet ticket.

 In the filing, Lougee said he apologized, but Hoffman told St. Louis Today, “If he apologized to me at the time, I don’t remember it.”

-Tegna has hired a firm to review the incident and interview Lougee and asked its human resources officer to review Lougee’s company file.
+Tegna has hired a law firm to review the incident and interview Lougee and asked its human resources officer to review Lougee’s company file.

 Tegna created a chief diversity officer position last year and hired Grady Tripp to fill the position.
 However, Tripp reports directly to Lougee, creating its own conflict of interest.